-Over the past few years, various phases of this work have been presented by us in seminars and lectures at the Universities of Milan, Perugia, Rome I & III; Olivetti Research Center in Milan; INFN Italian National Laboratory at Frascati; Inter University Accelerator Center in New Delhi, India and various US government departments and agencies in Washington DC USA.
-We take this opportunity to thank our colleagues for inviting us to their institutions and for many interesting and useful remarks.
+Over the past few years, various phases of this work were presented by us in seminars and lectures at the Universities of Milan, Perugia, Rome I & III; Olivetti Research Center in Milan; INFN Italian National Laboratory at Frascati; Inter University Accelerator Center in New Delhi, India and various US government departments and agencies in Washington DC, USA.
+We take this opportunity to thank our colleagues, in particular Dr R Chidambaram, Prof. N Cabibbo and Dr A Roy, for inviting us to their institutions and for many interesting and useful remarks.